 I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign, advised by Ravishankar K. Iyer.
 I am affiliated with the DEPEND research group at the Coordinated Science Laboratory.
 My research aims to improve the performance, resilience, and ease of management of large-scale heterogeneous computer systems.

-Publications [Full List: Publications, Projects]
+Selected Publications [Full List: Publications, Projects]

 ASAP: Accelerated Short Read Alignment on Programmable Hardware.